caslynphang/is213esd/README.md

 </div>

 ## :question: How to Use Our Web Application (for Visitors to our Website)

+### :warning: Point to note

+The database is only found locally, thus importing the sql file would be required to load and store the data.
+Additional features such as a cloud database etc were not done due to time constraints.
+For testing purposes, you can access the website on localhost and follow the instructions below.

 ### :full_moon: General Overall Scenario: :full_moon: